Manulife uses cookies to personalize your experience, analyze site traffic and serve targeted ads. Learn more about your privacy options.

 Manulife’s Global Climate Change Taskforce consists of representatives from multiple businesses and functional areas.
 It drives the development of the climate strategy, risk management activities on climate-related matters, performance tracking, and disclosures.
 The Climate Change Taskforce supports execution of Manulife’s Climate Action Plan and includes business segment representation.

-To continue our work to protect and preserve the environment, support health and well-being, and drive inclusive economic opportunity in the communities where we live and work, we collaborate with other like-minded organizations that feel passionately about our causes.
-Our strategy is to work together with those from diverse backgrounds and in different industries.
-It is a well-rounded approach that checks off proactive milestones, so we are all held accountable in our journey towards a sustainable future.
+To continue our work to protect and preserve the environment, support health and well-being, and drive inclusive economic opportunity in the communities where we live and work, we collaborate with a number of sustainability-focused organizations.
+Our strategy is to work together with those from diverse backgrounds and in different industries to learn, upskill, contribute and build capacity.

 The following are our Sustainability related policies and position statements that guide our work: